Knotx/knotx/README.md

 Very efficient, high-performance and scalable platform which assembles static and dynamic content from multiple sources.

 ## What's philosophy behind Knot.x?
+We care a lot about speed and that is why we built **Knot.x** on [Vert.x](http://vertx.io/), known as one of the leading frameworks for performant, event-driven applications.

 ### Stability and responsiveness
 **Knot.x** uses asynchronous programming principles which allows it to process a large number of requests using a single thread.